VeredMazor/flask-s3/README.md

-# Flask Web Application with AWS S3 Integration and EC2 Integration
+# Flask Web Application with AWS S3 Integration and EC2 Integration(Load Balancer & Auto Scaling Grup)
 ### Overview
 This project is a Flask-based web application that allows users to sign up, sign in, and view a home page with an image retrieved from an AWS S3 bucket.
 The application uses SQLAlchemy for database management and Flask-Migrate for handling database migrations.
 User credentials are securely managed, and session management is implemented to ensure user security.